ZRaup/Zachary-Raup/MySQL_port.md

     Recommendation: Schedule mid-week reminders or activities to maintain user engagement throughout the week.
 Introduce mid-week incentives or thematic content to sustain interest and participation.

-By leveraging these insights, Dognition can optimize user engagement strategies to enhance user experience and drive higher participation rates in their testing activities.
+By capitalizing on these observations, Dognition can optimize user engagement strategies to enhance user experience and drive higher participation rates in their testing activities.
 The regular analysis of test completion trends allows for targeted marketing efforts and timely reminders, ultimately fostering a more active and engaged community of users.

 ```python